safety-analytics-mapping/bf_projects/README.md

     - State data, will need to transition to NYPD
     - 2014-2018, will need to update that, presumably pre-expansion years used for a specific reason

-# PWA - stable for latest version that Signals wanted
+## PWA - stable for latest version that Signals wanted
 - Directory: E:\RIS\Staff Folders\Samuel\Requests\SH\PWA\Code
 - Repo: To-do
 - Tasks
     - TBD
+- This is the latest version I know of.